kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## High Availability

-By default, we have 3 control planes configured and 2 agents, with automatic upgrades and reboots of the nodes.
+By default, we have 3 control planes and 2 agents configured, with automatic upgrades and reboots of the nodes.

-**But if you want to remain HA, it's important to keep a number of control planes nodes of at least 3 (2 to maintain quorum when 1 goes down for automated upgrades and reboot for instance), see [Rancher's doc on HA](https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/).**
+**If you want to remain HA (no downtime), it's important to keep a number of control planes nodes of at least 3 (2 minimum to maintain quorum when 1 goes down for automated upgrades and reboot), see [Rancher's doc on HA](https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/).**

-Otherwise, it's important to turn off automatic upgrades (see below) for the control-plane nodes (2 or less), and do the maintenance yourself.
+Otherwise, it's important to turn off automatic upgrades of the OS only (k3s can continue to update without issue) for the control-plane nodes (when 2 or less control-plane nodes), and do the maintenance yourself.

 ## Automatic Upgrade

 By default, MicroOS gets upgraded automatically on each node, and reboot safely via [Kured](https://github.com/weaveworks/kured) installed in the cluster.

-As for k3s it is also automatically upgrades thanks to Rancher's [system upgrade controller](https://github.com/rancher/system-upgrade-controller).
+As for k3s, it also automatically upgrades thanks to Rancher's [system upgrade controller](https://github.com/rancher/system-upgrade-controller).
 By default it follows the k3s `stable` channel, but you can also change to `latest` one if needed, or specify a target version to upgrade to via the upgrade plan.

-You can copy and modify the one in the templates for that!
+You can copy and modify the [one in the templates](https://github.com/kube-hetzner/kube-hetzner/blob/master/templates/plans.yaml.tpl) for that!
 More on the subject in [k3s upgrades basic](https://rancher.com/docs/k3s/latest/en/upgrades/basic/).

 _If you wish to turn off automatic MicroOS upgrades on a specific node, you need to ssh into it and issue the following command:_